AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/onboard.md

 1. Set up sources as your physical stores and configure products in your catalog.

-1. Select and configure the email templates for BOPIS-related customer communications.
+1. Select and configure the email templates to manage customer communication for buy online, pickup in-store (BOPIS) transactions.

 1. Create users and roles for the Store Assist app.

-1. Configure the schedules for for background processes to sync data to the fulfillment service
+1. Configure the schedules for for background processes to sync data to the fulfillment service.

 ## Onboarding overview

 1. [Install the [!DNL Channel Manager] extension](install.md).